 Lisa saw a solution to the malnutrition and poverty in her village growing in the nutritious leaves of the Moringa oleifera tree.
 Upon returning to the U.S., Lisa worked with her childhood best friend, Valerie Popelka to create the first prototypes of what became Kuli Kuli Bars.
 Jordan Moncharmont and Anne Tsuei brought their web and design skills to the team, and together we formed Kuli Kuli, a mission-driven business.

 Kuli Kuli's mission is to provide everyone who wants to access the nutritional power of moringa with the knowledge and resources to do so.
-All of our products are made with moringa, one of the most nutritious plants on the planet, and nourish your body as well as the communities of West Africa where the plant is sourced.
+All of our products are made with moringa, one of the most nutritious plants on the planet, and nourish your body as well as the communities around the world where moringa is grown.

 Lisa began working on Kuli Kuli while in the Peace Corps in Niger, West Africa.
 As a volunteer in her village’s health center, she gained a first-hand understanding of the common nutritional challenges faced in West African villages and how moringa can play a role in helping to address those challenges.
 Prior to Kuli Kuli, Lisa served as the Communications Director at Mosaic, wrote political briefings for President Obama in the White House and worked at an impact investment firm in India.